-Distributions to shareholders Distributions to shareholders from net investment income are recorded by the fund on the ex-dividend date.
+Distributions to shareholders Distributions to shareholders from net investment income, if any, are recorded by the fund on the ex-dividend date.
 Distributions from capital gains, if any, are recorded on the ex-dividend date and paid at least annually.
 The amount and character of income and gains to be distributed are determined in accordance with income tax regulations, which may differ from generally accepted accounting principles.
-These differences include temporary and/or permanent differences from losses on wash sale transactions, redesignation of taxable distributions and foreign currency gains and losses.
+These differences include temporary and/or permanent differences from losses on wash sale transactions, from foreign currency gains and losses, from late year loss deferrals, from redesignation of taxable distributions and from partnership income.
 Reclassifications are made to the fund's capital accounts to reflect income and gains available for distribution (or available capital loss carryovers) under income tax regulations.
-At the close of the reporting period, the fund reclassified \$6,017,020 to increase undistributed net investment income and \$6,017,020 to decrease accumulated net realized gain.
+At the close of the reporting period, the fund reclassified \$2,653,183 to increase distributions in excess of net investment income, \$2,039 to decrease paid-in capital and \$2,655,222 to decrease accumulated net realized loss.